On this page:

 9. Are research doctorate students required to undertake industry internships?

 No. HEPs and research doctorate students are not required to participate in industry internships.
-HEPs will continue to receive RTP funding for each research doctorate completion, irrespective of whether they have undertaken an industry internship.
-However, the additional 2.0 RTP weighting will only be allocated when an eligible industry internship has been undertaken.
+HEPs will continue to receive RTP funding for each research doctorate completion, whether or not the student has undertaken an industry internship.

 10. Are industry-embedded or industry-sponsored research doctorates eligible for the RTP internship weighting?